-NEW ROCHELLE, NY (March 14, 2023) Haitian immigrants and those living in poverty in the Dominican Republic received healthy nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+NEW ROCHELLE, NY (March 14, 2023) Haitian immigrants and those living in poverty in the Dominican Republic received healthy nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.

 The shipment of rice-meals was sent to the Don Bosco Salesian Foundation and then distributed to nine centers during the second half of 2022.
 The recipients, who work most directly with Haitian immigrants, included Daughters of Mary Help of Christians, Montalvo Center, Santo Domingo Savio School Home, Our Lady of Altagracia Parish, Scalabrinian Association, Association of People with Physical-Motor Disabilities, Villa Juana Parish, Corazon de Jesus (Family Ministry) and the Cruz Jiminian Foundation.

 Due to the current political crisis, there are many Haitian immigrants in the Dominican Republic.
 The donation of fortified rice has helped many families who are waiting for the necessary documentation to formalize their stay in the country.

 In addition, many immigrants remain inside detention centers before they are deported back to Haiti.
 However, there is not enough space in the centers for all the people who are there.
 Receiving one meal a day is important for their health and provides great peace of mind for the authorities and organizations working with them.

 The Don Bosco Salesian Foundation provided support for youth and families in vulnerable situations.
 The foundation has 16 centers across the National District, Santo Domingo East, Barahona, La Vega, Jarabacoa, Moca, Santiago and Mao.